 The values of The Finnish Spinal Health Association are positive support, strong communality and responsible expertise.

-The activities of The Finnish Spinal Health Association are funded by Finland's Slot Machine Association (Raha-automaattiyhdistys RAY).
+The activities of The Finnish Spinal Health Association are funded by The Funding Centre for Social Welfare and Health Organisations (STEA) from the gaming revenue of Veikkaus Oy.
 Otherwise, we finance our operations through membership fees and other fund-raising income.
 We accept donations and wills.

 The Finnish Spinal Health Association has 32 member associations around Finland with some 9 500 members.
 The local associations offer back-friendly exercise groups, recreational activities and peer groups to support and ease the everyday life of people with back problems.